rust-embedded/awesome-embedded-rust/README.md

 - [#rtic-rs:matrix.org] - For discussion of the Real-Time Interrupt-driven Concurrency framework
 - [#rust-embedded-graphics:matrix.org] - For discussion of the [`embedded-graphics`] crate and ecosystem
 - [#stm32-rs:matrix.org] - For discussion of using Embedded Rust on STM32 based devices
+- [#atsamd-rs:gitter.im] - For discussions of using Embedded Rust on ATSAMD devices

 [#rust-embedded-graphics:matrix.org]: https://matrix.to/#/#rust-embedded-graphics:matrix.org
 [#esp-rs:matrix.org]: https://matrix.to/#/#esp-rs:matrix.org